📢 FREE WEBINAR - From USD to EUR: Banking & Tax for Americans | Oct 29th, 2025 | 6PM (Lisbon Time)

 Which one is it going to be – Lisbon or Porto?
 It’s now up to you to decide!
 By now, you should have some clarity pertaining to the differences between Portugal’s metropolis.
 They’re marvelous options, but the final decision depends on your preferences.

 And remember, our team of professionals at Viv Europe are always here to help you out.
-Book a consultation now and kickstart your relocation journey with ease and expert guidance.
+Book a free consultation now and kickstart your relocation journey with ease and expert guidance.

 In case you want to connect with people who’ve shared the same experience as you, we have something to help.
-Our Facebook Group – All About Portugal For Expats has a community of five-thousand people ready to share their experiences.
+Our Facebook Group – All About Portugal For Expats has a community of 15,000+ people ready to share their experiences.
 Read their stories, ask as many questions as possible, and share your thoughts!

 Author